Nottingham-CTU/Custom-Record-Naming/README.md

 record counter), using the DAG name followed by the record number, or using the record number followed by the DAG name.
 Depending on the settings of the DAG name format and subpattern, a subset of the DAG name may be used instead of the entire name.

+### Starting number
+This is the first record number that will be used.
+If this is not set, records will be numbered starting from 1.

+If per arm numbering is not used, the arm of the first record to be added for the project (if project wide numbering) or the DAG (if per DAG numbering) will decide the starting number used.

 ### Zero pad record number
 This allows the record number to be a fixed length.
 The number will be left padded with zeros to